ChaitanyaKis/MicDropDetector/README.md

 ## 🤯 The Solution (that nobody asked for)
-We built **MicDropDetector.ai** — an AI that judges your joke like a brutally honest stand-up comedian.
+We built **MicDropDetector** — an AI that judges your joke like a brutally honest stand-up comedian.
 It scores:
 - Burn Intensity 🔥
 - Punchline Timing ⏳